<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 With OneExchange, you can choose from a few different coverage rates and many insurance companies based on your preferences.

 Healthcare-Webinar-Image-1OneExchange services are funded through reimbursements to a Health Retirement Account (HRA).
 These funds have a deadline for use and are not as flexible as funds in a Health Savings Account (HSA), which we explain in more detail below.
-HRA funds also earn no additional interest on the funds in the account, unlike an HSA, where funds can grow inside the account.
-It is recommended that if you have both an HRA and HSA, you use the funds in the HRA for reimbursement before using any HSA funds.
+HRA funds also earn no additional interest on the money in the account, unlike an HSA, where funds can grow inside the account.
+If you have both an HRA and HSA, consider using the funds in the HRA for reimbursement before using any HSA funds.

 80 Point Formula.
 If you retired before January 1, 2005, and were age 50 or older with 10 years of service, you would be eligible for the 80-point formula, which gives you points based on the following formula: